Cool burns: Key to Aboriginal fire management

 Trees tell Aboriginal people about the soil type and this tells them what type of fire is needed.
 Aboriginal people know which areas will burn and where the fire is going to stop.
 Some areas "want to be burnt" while others need to rest and regrow.

-Indigenous [fire management] knowledge is really Indigenous science and must be recognised as this.—David Claudie, Kuuku I'yu Northern Kaanju traditional owner
+Indigenous [fire management] knowledge is really Indigenous science and must be recognised as this.— David Claudie, Kuuku I'yu Northern Kaanju traditional owner

 Burning usually occurs at the edge to the next ecosystem to not affect it as it might require a different approach of fire management at a different time.
+Many small mammals and birds need ground to stay unburnt for at least three years.

 How to manage a burn